 This is where urban sketching really comes into its own.

-We do not need to put time aside to urban sketch.
+We do not need to put time aside for urban sketching.
 The point of urban sketching is to record life, record what’s going on around us, right there and then.
-Therefore in some regards, you don’t really need to schedule time to do it.
+Therefore in some regards, you don’t really need to schedule a time to do it.

 Urban sketcher, Paul Heaston, has to care for his young child throughout the day while his partner works, therefore, he fits his drawing time around his child’s schedule.
 If he needs to take her somewhere or wait around somewhere, he will sketch while he sits in the car.
 If she is napping at home he will sketch one of the rooms in his house.
 He always finds a way to sketch and a subject to sketch.